-If you cannot download a file from the Internet or save or run it using Internet Explorer, Firefox, Chrome, Opera or other browsers on Windows 10 / 8 / 7; that is, when you click a link to download a file, nothing happens, or the Save As dialog box appears and quickly disappears, then this post may be able to help you.
+If you cannot download a file from the Internet or save or run it using Internet Explorer, Firefox, Chrome, Edge, Opera or other browsers on Windows 10/8/7; that is, when you click a link to download a file, nothing happens, or the Save As dialog box appears and quickly disappears, then this post may be able to help you.

 Internet Explorer uses the Attachment Manager to protect you against unsafe attachments and Internet downloads by identifying the file type and the respective security settings.
 Sometimes, due to some reasons you may be just disallowed from downloading any files from the Internet.
 The causes could be varied.